Why We Started

 A Personal Note from Orly

-Challenges, pain, and setbacks have been integral too.
-They’ve taught me the art of resilience, the beauty of healing, and the value of perseverance.
-While the wounds of the past leave scars, they stand as testimony to survival, growth, and gratitude.
-In life's good moments, these scars remind me never to take anything for granted."
+Challenges, pain, and setbacks have been part of that journey as well.
+They have taught me resilience, the beauty of healing, and the power of perseverance.
+The scars left behind are reminders not of hardship alone, but of survival, growth, and gratitude.
+In life’s brightest moments, they keep me grounded and remind me never to take anything for granted.

 Orly Benaroch Light